Seeking to understand the Czech 'Identity'? Just follow the signs

 Spread across three floors, Identity: The Story of Czech Graphic Design (on through Feb.
 2, 2025) represents an ambitious and comprehensive project—a traveling exhibition, feature-length documentary, Czech Television series, and book, the English-language companion of which, has just been released.

-The brainchild of typographer and educator Filip Blažek and design theorist Linda Kudrnovská, the project explores a legacy that's unparalleled in the world.
-Kudrnovská notes that no other nation boasts such an uninterrupted lineage of graphic design experimentation since the 19th century.
+The brainchild of typographer and educator Filip Blažek and design theorist Linda Kudrnovská, the project explores a legacy unparalleled in the world.
+Speaking at a recent event for the English-language book launch, Kudrnovská noted that no other nation boasts such a graphic design lineage.

 Photo: Museum Kampa